by Kiki Huckaby

 We do not put enough emphasis on seeking out information that is different from our beliefs.
 Instead, we move around the world utilizing confirmation bias to affirm what we already know.
 In an increasingly polarizing world, we have to be willing to seek out new information, rethink our assumptions, and ultimately, “listen to ideas that make us think hard–not just opinions that make us feel good.”

 In Grant’s book, he explores Philip Tetlock’s 3 P’s (preacher, prosecutor, or politician) of how we approach defending our own beliefs.
-Too often, we become a:
+We often become a:

 Instead of falling in the 3 “P” trap, Grant suggests thinking like a scientist.
 “In a changing world, you have to be willing and able to change your mind.
 Otherwise, your expertise can fail, your opinions get out of date, and your ideas fall flat…when you have an opinion, you realize that is just a hunch.
 It's a hypothesis waiting to be tested.”